-In all programming languages 1 we encounter data entities such as constants, variables, results of evaluations of functions etc. Common to these objects is that they can be represented through the type concept.
+In all programming languages we encounter data entities such as constants, variables, results of evaluations of functions etc. Common to these objects is that they can be represented through the type concept.
 There are intrinsic types and derived types.
 Intrinsic types are provided by the programming language whereas derived types are provided by the programmer.
-If one specifies the type to be for example INTEGER (KIND=2) for Fortran 90/952 or short int/int in C++, the programmer selects a particular date type with 2 bytes (16 bits) for every item of the class INTEGER (KIND=2) or int.
+If one specifies the type to be for example INTEGER (KIND=2) for Fortran 90/95 or short int/int in C++, the programmer selects a particular date type with 2 bytes (16 bits) for every item of the class INTEGER (KIND=2) or int.
 Intrinsic types come in two classes, numerical (like integer, real or complex) and non-numeric (as logical and character).
 The general form for declaring variables is data type name of variable and Table 2.1 lists the standard variable declarations of C++ and Fortran 90/95 (note well that there may compiler and machine differences from the table below) An important aspect when declaring variables is their region of validity.
-Inside a function we define a a variable through the expression int var or INTEGER: var initialized and finally, if we call the function where it is declared, is the value conserved from one call to the other?
+Inside a function we define a a variable through the expression int var or INTEGER :: var .
+The question is whether this variable is available in other functions as well, moreover where is var initialized and finally, if we call the function where it is declared, is the value conserved from one call to the other?